Immunization and Medical Clearance Requirements for U.S. Citizens and/or Permanent Residents

 What Documentation Do I Need to Provide?

-The following types of documentation are acceptable to meet the immunization and medical clearance requirements.
-Please submit BOTH of these documents (vaccine records and laboratory reports) in English (preferred).
+The two types of documentation listed below (#1, #2) are acceptable to fulfill the immunization and medical clearance requirements.
+You may provide EITHER, and submitting them in English is preferred.

 Vaccine records that must include: